Understanding Air Compressors – Part 1

 Terms and Definitions

-Free Air: It is the air at the actual conditions, where the compressor is located.
+Free Air: It is the air in the actual conditions where the compressor is located.
 As the pressure and temperature vary at different locations and at different times, it follows that this term does not mean air under standard conditions.

 Standard Air: The standard inlet conditions of a compressor are specified in the ISO 1217 standard.
 These conditions are taken as a pressure of 1 bar absolute [14.5 psi absolute], a temperature of 20 0C [68 0F], and a relative humidity of 0%, and a working pressure 7 bar absolute at the outlet.

-The flow rate of air in respect of a compressor is the volume of air displaced or delivered per unit of time at the rated speed of the drive shaft and usually under the specified conditions of pressure, temperature, and relative humidity.
+The flow rate of air with respect to a compressor is the volume of air displaced or delivered per unit of time at the rated speed of the drive shaft and usually under the specified conditions of pressure, temperature, and relative humidity.
 The flow rate is measured in terms of: (1) Theoretical flow rate (or displacement) and (2) Effective flow rate (or delivery).

 Theoretical flow rate (or Displacement Volume)